|Nearest Town: Garrison

 Listing of consumption guidelines do not imply the fish are legal to keep, MN DNR fishing regulations should be consulted.

-Yellow perch harvest was 34,800 lb.
-Tullibee harvest was 3,250 lb, Anglers caught 66,500 smallmouth bass in 2012, which was the highest ever observed for Mille Lacs Lake.
+Yellow perch harvest was extremely low at 3,100 lb, and tullibee harvest was similarly low at 1,700 lb.
+Anglers caught 81,000 smallmouth bass in 2014, which was the highest ever observed for Mille Lacs Lake.
+Approximately 3,850 smallmouth were harvested under the newly liberalized 6 fish bag, with only one over 18 inches, regulation.

-Tullibee CPE declined sharply by about 88% to 0.2 fish/net and 0.2 lb/net in the inshore nets and increased about 30% to a relatively high level of 20.1 fish/net and 21.8 lb/net in the offshore nets.
-Sixty-six percent of the tullibee caught in the gill nets were four years old, with no other strong year classes apparent in the population.
-The difference in magnitude between the inshore and offshore catches, in 2012, may reflect a diminished population that is no longer over-flowing into the less desirable habitat of the near shore region, or it may represent a behavioral shift due to other environmental factors.
+Tullibee CPE increased to 7.8 fish/net and 1.9 lb/net in the inshore nets, both around the 75% quartile for Mille Lacs Lake.
+CPE also increased in the offshore nets to 28.2 fish/net and 19.3 lb/net.
+Over 60% of the tullibee observed in the inshore nets were from the 2013 year class.
+The offshore nets were more age-diverse with 33% of the tullibee from the 2013 year class, 21% from the 2008 year class, and 13% from the 2009 year class.
+The difference in magnitude between the inshore and offshore catches over the last several years may reflect a diminished lake-wide population that is no longer over-flowing into the less desirable habitat of the near shore region, or it may represent a behavioral shift into offshore regions due to other environmental factors.

 Other species were also caught in standard gill nets, generally in low numbers.
-Burbot continue to exhibit declining numbers, and are now only occasionally observed in the assessment nets.
-Rock bass increased slightly to above average levels in 2012.
-Smallmouth bass catch remained at 1.0 fish/net in 2012, the third highest level observed in the inshore gill nets.
-Trends over the last decade show an increasing smallmouth bass population in the lake.
+Burbot continued to exhibit a declining trend in number, and are now only occasionally observed in the assessment nets.
+Rock bass declined to an average level of 0.8/net.
+Smallmouth bass declined to 0.8/net in the inshore nets, but remain at above average levels.
+Smallmouth bass continued to incrementally increase in the offshore nets and are now at the highest observed at 0.4/net.
+Trends over the last decade continue to suggest an increasing smallmouth bass population in the lake.

-Spiny water flea (Bythotrephes) was observed during each sampling period from May through September with the exception of the May samples.
-Peak density occurred in September and was 6.1 Bythotrephes per sample.
-Cursory spot checks of fish stomachs show that age 1+ tullibee and age 1+ yellow perch were consuming spiny water flea.
-The peak level of spiny water flea observed in 2012 was less than the peak levels observed the previous two years.
+Spiny water flea (Bythotrephes) was observed during each sampling period from May through September.
+Peak density occurred in September and was 2.6 Bythotrephes per sample, which was the lowest observed since spiny water flea was first observed in the fall of 2009.
+Cursory spot checks of fish stomachs show that age 1+ tullibee and age 1+ yellow perch are consuming spiny water flea.

 |For more information on this lake, contact:||Lake maps can be obtained from:|